 The primary interest of the British ruling class is the defence of the Suez Canal, and it has been a permanent consideration of their policy to prevent any hostile control of the shores of the Canal and the Red Sea.
-Though financial and supply considerations are undoubtedly important in the eyes of the British capitalists-their investments in Egypt amount to £200,000, 000-the main factor is the strategic importance of the domination of this direct link with the oilfields of Persia and Irak, with India-the "Jewel of the Empire", the Indian Ocean, Aus-
+Though financial and supply considerations are undoubtedly important in the eyes of the British capitalists-their investments in Egypt amount to £200,000, and machine guns.
+Passports The granting of the increases re- were refused to the Egyption Insulted in an increase in production, dependence Mission to Europe and bearing out the claim implied in the Zaghlul Pasha (leader of the Wafd) Charter, that if the economic stress of and his co-delegates were exiled to the workers is released, the output will Malta.
+Nevertheless, under the influence of the deep character of the move-However, the Ministry of Supply ment on the part of the Egyptians, a refused to grant any increase of pay minimum of concessions were made to workers know are just as essential to However, the beginning of 1931 production as piece workers.
+The saw a rise in the Egyptian working